 Top speed that MT-SKT-1600 is capable of going varies between 18-22 mph.
 The lighter the rider is, the faster the board will go.

-Wireless remote control could be better.
-It’s feels very low quality, more like a toy than a remote control for such a powerful skateboard.
+The wireless remote control could be better.
+It feels very low quality, more like a toy than a remote control for such a powerful skateboard.
 Also, dues to the size and the weight of the board, it’s very difficult to make turns.

 Something like that is to be expected I guess, considering the size of the board, but it’s really is something that they should have thought of when designing the board.
-Price tag of around $690 puts MT-SKT-1600 on the higher end of the price spectrum as far as electric skateboards goes, but I think it’s worth it when you factor in everything that you get in return.
+The price tag of around $690 puts MT-SKT-1600 on the higher end of the price spectrum as far as electric skateboards go, but I think it’s worth it when you factor in everything that you get in return.

 9. Falcon Board

-Second fast electric skateboard on our list is coming from Falcom.
-Falcon Board is actually a name of the company behind this model.
+The second fast electric skateboard on our list is coming from Falcom.
+Falcon Board is actually the name of the company behind this model.
 They are not so popular in the electric rideables industry, but that is most likely due to the fact they have just joined in.
 Luckily, their first model is pretty good as it features a bunch of cool additions topped off with decent specs and good speed.

 Falcon Board is equipped with an Oxygen Tech Motor.
 That is basically a specially designed brushless motor that is able to deliver whopping 1200W of pure power.
 Its linear acceleration allows it to go as fast 20 miles per hour which is amazing.